dustinpfister/blog_posts/_posts/threejs-fog.md

 layout: post
 categories: three.js
 id: 176
-updated: 2021-07-06 08:46:26
+updated: 2021-07-06 08:49:52
-version: 1.26
+version: 1.27
 ---

 Adding fog to a Scene in [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) is a fairly easy, and straight forward process, so this should be a quick post for today.
 However there are still a few basic things that a developer should be aware of when it comes to adding fog, such as the fact that one can not just use any material, and that typically the background color of a scene should be same color used for the color of the fog when creating it with the [THREE.Fog](https://threejs.org/docs/#api/en/scenes/Fog), or [THREE.FogExp2](https://threejs.org/docs/#api/en/scenes/FogExp2) constructors.

-A Fog is a nice effect to have for most projects as it allows for a more graceful transition from rendering within range to no longer rendering when an object is to far from the camera, as apposed to the object just all of a sudden disappearing.
+A Fog is a nice effect to have for most projects as it allows for a more graceful transition from rendering something that is within range of a render distance, to no longer rendering when an object is to far from the camera, as apposed to the object just all of a sudden disappearing.
 Even if you have the far value of the camera set to a high value so that the object is just a single pixel before it is no longer rendered, it can still be a nice additional effect on top of the object just simply getting smaller.

-So in this post I will be going over a basic example of fog in a three.js project, and will also be touching base on a few other three.js rated topics such as the nature of the standard material which is one option when it comes to using a material that will work with fog.
+So in this post I will be going over a basic example of fog in a three.js project, and will also be touching base on a few other three.js rated topics such as the nature of the [ mesh standard material](/2021/04/27/threejs-standard-material/) which is one option when it comes to [using a material](/2018/04/30/threejs-materials/) that will work with fog.

 <!-- more -->